zabir88/dynamic-ui-components/README.md

 A library of UI components created using `react.js` and `bootstrap`.

 ## Dependecies
-Bootswatch (a variation of the bootsrap framework).
+Bootswatch (a variation of the bootstrap framework).
+For more info please visit [https://bootswatch.com](https://www.bootswatch.com)

 ## Installation
 Run the following command: